wharburn/Translator/README.md

 1. Push your code to a GitHub repository
 2. Create a new Web Service on Render
 3. Connect to your GitHub repository
-4. Configure the environment variables
+4. Configure the environment variables:
+   - `DEEPL_API_KEY`: Your DeepL API key
+   - `NODE_ENV`: Set to `production`
+5. (Optional) Add Google credentials as a secret file:
+   - Path: `/etc/secrets/google-credentials.json`
+   - Contents: Your Google credentials JSON
-5. Deploy!
+6. Deploy!

+> **Note**: If you don't provide API keys, the application will use mock responses.

 ## Mobile Compatibility

 The application is designed to work on mobile browsers with the following considerations:

 - Uses responsive design for all screen sizes
 - Optimizes audio capture for mobile devices
 - Handles mobile-specific browser limitations